Interview Questions and Strategies for NHS Job Applicants

 What to wear for an NHS interview?

-Dress in professional, smart attire.
+There is no specific NHS job interview dress code, however, we suggest to dress in professional, smart attire.
 For most roles, this means business wear such as a suit or a dress with a blazer.
 Ensure your clothing is clean, neat, and appropriate for the role.

 How are NHS interviews scored?